|

 and a team builds the house to specifications.
 It's a perfect fit for

+that family.
 The build-oriented developer looks at what's available.
 If there are

 trees, the builder chops them down.
 If there is mud, the builder makes